kosli-dev/cli/docs.kosli.com/content/getting_started/flows.md

 ---
 # Part 4: Flows

 A Kosli Flow represents a business or software process that requires change tracking.
-It allows you to monitor changes across all steps within a process or focus specifically on a subset of essential steps.
+It allows you to monitor changes across all steps within a process or focus specifically on a subset of critical steps.

-Prior to creating a Flow, it's essential to establish a `Flow Template`.
+Prior to creating a Flow, it's essential to create a `Flow Template`.
 This template defines the necessary steps within the business or software process represented by a Kosli Flow.
 The compliance of Flow trails and artifacts is assessed based on the template.

 {{< hint info >}}
 In all the commands below we skip the required `--api-token` and `--org` flags for brevity.
 These can be set as described [here](/getting_started/install#assigning-flags-via-config-files).